kaushikbhat07/restaurant-order-website/README.md

 1. Import the .sql file found in the directory Database File/.
 Change the database name and password in the config.ini files found in includes/, admin/includes/, staff/includes.

-2. The project uses PHPMailer(https://github.com/PHPMailer/PHPMailer) to send emails.
+2. The project uses [PHPMailer](https://github.com/PHPMailer/PHPMailer) to send emails.
 To be able to send emails on a local environment, update the user and pass parameters in config.ini files found in includes/, admin/includes/, staff/includes with your GMAIL ID and password.

+3. [Turn on less secure apps on your gmail ID.](https://hotter.io/docs/email-accounts/secure-app-gmail/) This is required for the emails to be sent.
 ----------------------------------------------------------------------
 Other credentials: